 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the cable cover, if applicable.

-- 3. Remove the dust filter, if applicable.

-- 4. Remove the side cover.

-- 5. Remove the front cover.
+- 3. Remove the left-side cover.

-- 6. Remove the drive bay.

-NOTE: This procedure applies only if an M.2 2230 solid state drive is installed in M.2 solid state drive slot 2 (M.2 PCle SSD - 2)
+NOTE: This procedure applies only if an M.2 2230 solid-state drive is installed in M.2 solid-state drive slot 2 (M.2 PCle SSD - 2)

-The following image indicates the location of the M.2 2230 solid state drive in slot 2 and provides a visual representation of the removal procedure.
+The following image indicates the location of the M.2 2230 solid-state drive in slot 2 and provides a visual representation of the removal procedure.

-- 1. Remove the screw (M2x3) that secures the solid state drive bracket to the system board. - 2.
-Slide and lift the solid state drive bracket from the system board. - 3.
-Remove the solid state drive from the solid state drive slot (M.2 PCle SSD 2) on the system board.
+- 1. Remove the screw (M2x3) that secures the solid-state drive bracket to the system board. - 2.
+Slide and lift the solid-state drive bracket from the system board. - 3.
+Remove the solid-state drive from the solid-state drive slot (M.2 PCle SSD 2) on the system board.